SoftwareSystemsLaboratory/PTMTorrent/README.md

 ## How to Run

-After [installing the package](#how-to-install), this project can be ran as indvidual scripts per model hub.
+After [installing the package](#how-to-install), this project can be ran as individual scripts per model hub.

 ### As Individual Scripts

-Each model hub's scripts are seperated by folder in the [`ptm_torrent`](ptm_torrent/) folder.
+Each model hub's scripts are separated by folder in the [`ptm_torrent`](ptm_torrent/) folder.
 The folder for each specific model hub, as well as the main runner script, is listed in the table below: